 - Borrowers who are a W-2 wage earner and have unreimbursed expenses deductions on income tax returns, then the unreimbursed expense deductions are subtracted from income

 - This is common for borrowers who are police officers and firefighters who get an allowance for uniforms and equipment and are able to write them off their income tax returns

 Amended Income Tax Returns

 Borrowers who are intending in applying for a mortgage loan and also are thinking about amending tax returns, they need to amend tax returns prior to applying for a mortgage loan.

-- Borrowers who are intending on removing deductions and increasing adjusted gross income on amended tax returns need to amend tax returns and make sure to pay for the additional tax liability owed.
+- Borrowers who are intending on removing deductions and increasing adjusted gross income on amended tax returns need to amend tax returns

 4506T During Mortgage Process

-Mortgage lender will need to verify income tax returns with the Internal Revenue Service.
+The mortgage lender will need to verify income tax returns with the Internal Revenue Service.